NYCPlanning/deprecated-labs-zap-api/README.md

 Create a new remote: `git remote add dokku dokku@{host}:zap-api` Deploy with a git push `git push dokku master` or alias another branch to master `git push dokku {other-branch}:master`

+## Worker

+This api includes a worker process (see `./Procfile`) that connects to the database and refreshes the materialized view `normalized_projects` every 30 minutes.
+It will send slack messages to the #labs-bots channel to notify us of its status

 ## Contact us